We are excited to tell you about some big updates to Develocity!

 We also streamlined the backup process and give you more ways to configure this.

-There is a lot more in Gradle Enterprise 2018.2 – for all the new features see the release notes.
+There is a lot more in Develocity 2018.2 – for all the new features see the release notes.

 On behalf of our team, we appreciate the opportunity to work with you and look forward to your feedback!